 Hodgkin lymphoma is slightly more common in males than females in the UK.

 It can happen at any age.
-But it is most common between the ages of 20 to 24 and 75 to 79.
+But it is most common around the age of 25, and around the age of 80.

 Anyone whose immune system isn't working properly is more likely to develop Hodgkin lymphoma.
 The immune system fights disease.
 You may have low immunity if you: